alebianco/ANE-Google-Analytics/CONTRIBUTING.md

-# Contributing to ANE-Google-Analytics
+# Contributing to ANELytics

-♥ [ANE-Google-Analytics](https://alebianco.github.io/ANE-Google-Analytics) and want to get involved?
+♥ [ANELytics](https://alebianco.github.io/ANE-Google-Analytics) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 ## Donations